meronx/portfolio-performance/README.md

 ### Build image from repository

-You can built an image from source code using following commands:
+To construct an image from the source code, follow these straightforward commands:

 ```ssh
 git clone https://github.com/meronx/portfolio-performance.git